Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

 invalid_rows(file_name)
 ```

-* Create a Functions to transfer all ID number, answers into DataFrame by using Pandas:
+* Create a Functions prepare(file_name) to transfer all ID number and answers into DataFrame by using Pandas:
+*
      - Delete all the invalid row ( the rơ with the length not equals with 26 and ID number is not contain “N” followed by 8 numeric characters
      - Transfer all the row into DataFrame using Pandas: pd.DataFrame()
 ```python
 #Function to create DataFrame of valid rows for entire class.
 def prepare(file_name):